Martin compactifications of affine buildings: Introduction

 Apart from the already mentioned fact that we avoid using group actions in order to make our results available to the study of exotic situations, another significant difference with the book \cite{gjt} is the fact that one key ingredient there was provided by estimates of the heat kernel and of Green functions due to J.-Ph.
 Anker and L.~Ji \cite{aj}, while we use here asymptotics for the Green kernels, previously obtained by the second author in \cite{tr}.
 The latter formulas are exact asymptotics of the requested kernels, so they can be directly used for our purposes.
-This can be seen as a further manifestation of the fact that some formulas in spherical harmonic analysis can be simplified more efficiently in the non-Archimedean case: Harish-Chandra's integral formula for spherical functions remains what it is on real numbers, while it was algebraized by I.G.~Macdonald as early as in the 1970s \cite{macdo0}.
+In particular, we cannot (and need not) use uniqueness arguments for solutions of partial differential equations, assumed in addition to be invariant under some unipotent subgroup of the full isometry group (as in \cite[Theorem 7.22]{gjt}).
+This more direct approach can be seen as a further manifestation of the fact that some formulas in spherical harmonic analysis can be simplified more efficiently in the non-Archimedean case: Harish-Chandra's integral formula for spherical functions remains what it is on real numbers, while it was algebraized by I.G.~Macdonald as early as in the 1970s \cite{macdo0}.